Geometric analysis of a truncated Galerkin discretization of fast-slow PDEs with transcritical singularities: Introduction

 The paper is structured as follows.
-Section~\ref{sec:beforeblowup} analyzes system~\eqref{eq:mainPDE_fasttime} and the corresponding system~\eqref{eq:mainPDE_Galerkin} around the homogenous solution $\{u=v, v<0,\varepsilon=0\}$ near the origin but in the normally hyperbolic regime for the Galerkin approximation for small $\varepsilon$ by approximating the center-stable, or slow, manifolds for each $k_0 > 0$, and in the limit $k_0 \to \infty$.
-In Section~\ref{sec:blowup}, we discuss the dynamics in the three different charts of an appropriately chosen blow-up manifold when normal hyperbolicity is lost, again for each $k_0 > 0$ and in the limit $k_0 \to \infty$, allowing us to extend a limit of approximating slow manifolds around the non-hyperbolic origin.
+Section~\ref{sec:beforeblowup} analyzes system~\eqref{eq:mainPDE_fasttime} and the corresponding system~\eqref{eq:mainPDE_Galerkin} around the homogenous solution $\{u=v, v<0,\varepsilon=0\}$ near the origin but in the normally hyperbolic regime using established theory to obtain suitable slow manifolds before the fast subsystem bifurcation.
+Before proceeding to the blow-up regime near the bifurcation, we consider in Section~\ref{sec:smallk0} the Galerkin approximation for small $\varepsilon$ by approximating the center-stable, or slow, manifolds for each $k_0 > 0$, and consider a (non-rigorous) first-order-in-$\varepsilon$ approximation in the limit $k_0 \to \infty$ (which will actually not be needed for the main blow-up result).
+In Section~\ref{sec:blowup}, we discuss the main dynamical results in the three different charts of an appropriately chosen blow-up manifold when normal hyperbolicity is lost, again for each fixed $k_0 > 0$, allowing us to extend the approximating slow manifolds around the non-hyperbolic origin.
 Furthermore, we investigate the correspondence of the Galerkin ODEs in the coordinates of the charts with rescaled PDEs, related to~\eqref{eq:mainPDE_fasttime}.
 Finally, we use the results of the blow-up to prove a more detailed version of Theorem~\ref{thm:mainresult} in Section~\ref{sec:mainresult}.
 Then we conclude with a short summary and outlook in Section~\ref{sec:conclusion}.